Pharmaceutical Collection

 Frequency of updates

-National Collections and Reporting receives monthly extracts from Sector Services and Pharmac.
+National Collections and Reporting receives monthly extracts from Sector Operations and PHARMAC.

 Security of data

-The Pharmceutical Collection is accessed by authorised National Collections and Reporting and Pharmac staff for maintenance, data quality, audit and analytical purposes.
+The Pharmaceutical Collection is accessed by authorised National Collections and Reporting and PHARMAC staff for maintenance, data quality, audit and analytical purposes.

-Access to the Pharmceutical Collection requires approval from Pharmac.
+Access to the Pharmaceutical Collection requires approval from the Ministry of Health.

 Privacy issues